MrMisterGabe/Horiseon-Website-Refactoring/README.md

 # Horiseon-Website-Refactoring

-## Accessibilty Changes
+## HTML Accessibilty Changes

 Changes made to make website more accessible to users with assistive technologies ie screen readers

-I added alt tags to images with and without content so assistive technologies will know what is redundant and what is not
+Added alt attributes to images with and without content so assistive technologies will know what is redundant and what is not

 Changed div syntax to section